BayoDev/PyEasyMenu/README.md

 Name|Description
 :---:|:---------:
-back| Return to the parent menu continue|Go to the first child menu
+back|Return to the parent menu continue|Go to the first child menu stay|Does not change the menu

 ### Note:
 The "continue" action does not change the behaviour of the "options" menu